Become a Member Donate Login

 Sold Out

-Introduction and Intermediate Painting [17]
+Introduction and Intermediate Oil Painting [17]

-This is a good painting class for beginning or intermediate level oil painters who want to develop their own personal painting style and approach to imagery.
+This is a good painting class for beginning or intermediate-level oil painters who want to develop their own personal painting style and approach to imagery.
 Through individual guidance, students explore painting strategies and working methods.
 Prerequisites: basic drawing skills.

 Instructor: Joan Elliott